- Transcript

 Todd: OK.
 We're back with Jeanna.
-You wanna talk about your summer vacation.
+You want to talk about your summer vacation.

 Jeanna: Sure.
 I went to Las Vegas, Nevada; Reno, Nevada; Tahoe, California; and San Diego, California and I went to Disneyland.